squaredev-io/whitebox/README.md

 ## What is Whitebox?

-Whitebox is an open source E2E ML monitoring platform with edge capabilities that plays nicely with kubernetes
+Whitebox is an open source E2E ML monitoring platform with edge capabilities that plays nicely with kubernetes.

 ## Why use Whitebox?

 - Deploying a machine learning model in production is not the end of the lifecycle.
 You need data to iterate and improve.
-- Solve data privacy by monitoring data at the edge and only return aggregated data for reporting and alerting
+- Solve data privacy by monitoring data at the edge and only return aggregated data for reporting and alerting.